draperunner/kramster/README.md

 The Stats part is for getting some standard accumulated statistics based on the reports.
 The List part is for getting a string array of names of schools, courses or exams.

+If you encounter any problems or have any questions regarding the API, please [contact me](mailto:matsbyr@gmail.com) or open an issue on GitHub.

 __Table of Contents__:
 * [Exams](#exams)
 * [Reports](#reports)